 OTC nasal sprays can be categorized by their active ingredients (or lack thereof).

-- Steroid.
-OTC steroid nasal sprays are mean to reduce inflammation.
+- Steroid: OTC steroid nasal sprays are meant to reduce inflammation.
 That’s why they’re recommended for treating allergies and chronic sinusitis.
 The steroid sprays may contain budesonide or fluticasone.

 We chose these products based on the following criteria:

 - Hundreds of verified customer reviews: We read through what people like you had to say about the pros and cons of every product on this list.

 - Transparent and honest claims: We disqualified any product that makes medically inaccurate or exaggerated claims about how their product can work in their advertising.

 - Clinical trials and peer-reviewed studies: We checked the research on the active ingredients and long-term side effects of the products on this list so you could have peace of mind making your choice.

 Best overall nasal spray

 - Who it works for: The active ingredient in this spray is oxymetazoline, a nasal decongestant.
 That makes Afrin Pump Mist a good choice if you’re experiencing congestion related to allergies, a sinus infection, or a combination of both.
 One dose (two to three pumps) of Afrin lasts 12 hours.